-The school Safeguarding Policy can be found here
+The school's Safeguarding Policy can be found here

-All pupils are taught how to stay safe online as well as learning about the dangers of cyber-bullying and sexting.
-Safeguarding advice is also contextual and pupils are educated about the full range of potential risks they might face, including dangers in the wider community.
-This includes a knowledge of the dark web, county lines and knife crime; as well as child sexual and crime exploitation, drug use and Relationship and Sex Education, including healthy relationships and consent.
+All students are taught how to stay safe, including staying safe online.
+Our safeguarding curriculum ensures that students are educated about the full range of potential risks they might face, including dangers in the wider community.
 It’s important that our students are well informed so that they are able to make good choices and spot the signs to keep themselves safe.
-The school uses key speakers and outside agencies & organisations to support their understanding of Keeping Safe.
+The school uses key speakers and outside agencies and organisations to support their understanding of staying safe.
 For example we have had talks and presentations from the following: Freedom From Abuse, Chelsea’s Choice, Break The Chain, One Chance, Beauty or the Beast, Caught for Court.

 Educate against hate – Information and support for parents/carers on the issues surrounding extremism and radicalisation and how to protect your child.